parithoshpoojary/soldiers-health-monitoring-and-position-tracking-system/README.md

 All the data collected from the S-Health system (of each individual soldier) is sent to the Squadron leader of the second unit via a wireless sensor module (HC-12 transmitter).
 The same procedure is repeated and the data from the second unit (including the data of the each soldiers and the squadron leader) is sent to the third unit...i.e.
 Control Room, where it is all about collecting all the data at one place so if any soldier is in trouble then he/she can be tracked down and help can be sent for the individual.

-#### Applications
+#### APPLICATIONS
    * #### Defence Forces
-The project can be implemented in battle field or high altitude areas where health and location of soldiers is the most basic information which should be known        to the control room.
+     ###### The project can be implemented in battle field or high altitude areas where health and location of soldiers is the most basic information which should be   known to the control room.

    * #### Civilians
-This project can also be utilized by individuals who work in remote areas or high altitudes wherein the most basic information should be known to someone dear to them or their guardian’s.
+     ###### This project can also be utilized by individuals who work in remote areas or high altitudes wherein the most basic information should be known to someone dear to them or their guardian’s.

-#### Future Scope
+#### FUTURE SCOPE
    * #### Algorithms and Models
    ###### These can be implemented in the future so as to have more precision in the data collected.